5 Signs That It May Be Time for Memory Care

 The impact from Alzheimer’s disease goes beyond memory loss.
 Physical health and fine motor skills will also deteriorate.
 Your loved one may begin losing weight because they forget to eat or struggle at meal time.
 Medication management often becomes more of a challenge.

 As the illness progresses, difficulty swallowing can complicate getting enough nutrients.
 They may lose their ability to walk.
-The physical requirements can be overwhelming for a caregiver at home while a community has a well-trained, around-the-clock staff.
+The physical requirements can be overwhelming for a caregiver at home while a community has a well-trained, around-the-clock care staff.

 In a memory care community, purposeful programming helps combat these physical challenges from the time residents wake up until they go to sleep.